-Mother of Divine Grace students took the National Latin Exam in Spring 2012.
-We are happy to report that 82% of the 166 students taking the exam achieved a first, second, third or fourth place medal.
-This is particularly impressive as only 45% of those taking the exam nationally medaled.
-Every student in our Advanced Latin class achieved a medal including 2 Gold Medals in Latin V, the highest level of the exam offered.
-We had a total of 42 Gold Medals, two in the Latin V exam, two in the Latin III-IV exam, 13 in the Latin III exam, 10 in the Latin II exam, and 15 in the Latin I exam.
-There were nine perfect papers.
+Mother of Divine Grace students took the National Latin Exam in Spring 2015.
+We are happy to report that 71% of the 318 students taking the exam achieved a first, second, third or fourth place medal.
+We had a total of 65 Gold Medals, six in the Prose IV, one in the Prose III exam, 8 in the Latin III exam, 15 in the Latin II exam, and 25 in the Latin I exam.
+There were 9 perfect papers.
 We are very proud of our students and teachers.

 Of the seniors who graduated from MODG in 2013-2014, 76% went on to pursue a BA, and an additional 6% to a two-year program.
 The average SAT scores for the MODG seniors (class of 2014) are well above the national average.
 In fact, they are 39 points higher in Mathematics (552 versus 513), 103 points higher in Critical Reading (600 versus 497), and 101 points higher in Writing (588 versus 487).

 MODG students perform well on other standardized tests.

 Mother of Divine Grace School's students have earned a variety of academic scholarships including the National Merit Scholarship.
 Many of our students have received partial or full tuition scholarships to the colleges of their choice.
 In fact, the MODG 2013-2014 graduating class was offered a collected total of over $5 million in scholarship monies.